alexiglad/alexiglad.github.io/_posts/2025-12-29-future_of_multimodal.md

 Therefore, my prediction is that in the long-term future of multimodal AI (maybe the next 5-10 years), text takes a back seat.
 The most powerful multimodal systems will be built on video and audio, with text serving as an interface for human convenience rather than a core modality for learning.
 These changes would enable us to train large models at scale with data that is gathered completely unsupervised--just audio and video from the real world.

+An interesting implication of this hypothesis is that, if it is true, and multimodal is believed to be necessary for human-level intelligence (which I strongly believe in[^2]), then this implies that:

+1. Human-level intelligence (or AGI/ASI/whatever) is not achievable with current language models, being primarily text based, and inherently being incompatible with the "infinite data alignment" of paired real-world modalities like audio and video.
+2. Human-level intelligence will not involve text at all!
+Since it'll eventuallly be a bottleneck asymptotically in multimodal alignment.
+It's gotta be end-to-end real-world raw modality processing :).

+*~Nature has no hacks.
+It all comes back to the elegance of the real world~*

 <!-- *Okay, I'll admit the title is slightly clickbait---maybe it should have been "The Long-Term Future of Multimodal."
 But I hope the message remains.* -->

 ## Footnotes

 [^1]: Of course, data curation pipelines aren't strictly necessary for video-audio data, though people still often use them to improve quality.

+[^2]: This is a whole different argument for another blog...
+My TLDR argument here is there is that navigating in the real-world is a fundamentally important thing you just can't discount and ignore.
+Any system that claims to be AGI but can't navigate the real world just isn't... and the real world is simply unnavigatable through a text interface.